niquola/route-map/README.md

 Keys in map could be:
  * methods :GET, :POST, :PUT, :DELETE, :OPTION
  * hardcoded parts of path, for example "users"
- * vector with one keyword - encode name of parameter (there are could be only one parameter key per map)
+ * vector with one keyword - parameter key - match part of path as parameter (there are could be only one parameter key per map)
- * any not listed key, which will be present in result of looking up route
+ * any not listed keys, which will be present in result of looking up route
  * leafs could be anything

 ```clojure